KezQu/Modern-Programming-Techniques--Examples/README.md

 # Important

 - use -std=c++20 and -pthread flags while compiling
-- latch and barrier headers work with g++ 11.x.x versions and above
+- latches, barriers and semaphores work with g++ 11.1.x versions and above